liloow/vue-draggableCal/README.md

 To view demo examples locally clone the repo and run `npm i && npm serve --open App.vue`

+## What the future holds

+I am planning to add a few more customizations props in the near future, but I don't let my lack of imagination/creativity stop yours !
+I strongly encourage you ton open Issues or pull requests if you have any ideas/needs that you'd like to see added to the component !

+- [ ] Add more languages
+- [ ] Add props for easy custom styling
+- [ ] Add the possibility to append years as well
+- [ ] Optimize the Array of days rendered

 ## Install

 ```bash